urgdog/anchoraccord/about.md

 ---

 **Nicole J. Gray**
-CAMS-certified compliance executive with two decade of leadership in AML, BSA, OFAC, and FCC controls.
+CAMS-certified compliance executive with 20+ years of leadership in AML, BSA, OFAC, and FCC controls.
 Specializes in compliance remediation, regulatory posture, policy alignment, and risk reduction.